Alpha Destructivo: Fidanzato

 "Let me convince you," Jadwig started, "I am not the bad guy here.
 I never wanted to be called one.
 Direwood pack is open to anyone who needs help.
 Is there someone forcing you to do this?"

 'I want my mate.'
 Derwin closed his eyes and pretended to be deaf.
 'I want my mate.
 He can save me from this.
 I want him.'

-Derwin automatically knew that he has been blessed with a male mate when he sniffed the familial bond.
-Aside from being the largest pack in San Antonio, they're also known because the pack's ancestry carrying the Alivenci's surname never graced to a woman's blood.
+Derwin automatically knew that he had been blessed with a male mate when he sniffed the familial bond.
+Aside from being the largest pack in San Antonio, they're also known because the pack's ancestry carrying the Alivenci's surname never graced a woman's blood.